Email: admission@champlain.edu

-If you're admitted Early Decision to Champlain College, you'll commit to enroll by submitting your enrollment deposit within three weeks of receiving your offer of admission.
-Our Early Decision applicants receive the same financial aid consideration as all other applicants.
-If you feel your financial aid offer is not in line with what your family can afford, you may contact the Office of Financial Aid and request to be released from the agreement.
+If admitted to Champlain College, you’ll receive your financial aid offer letter at the same time you receive your acceptance letter.
+All Early Decision applicants receive the same financial aid consideration as all other applicants, and if your financial aid offer does not meet enough of your demonstrated financial need, you may request to be released from the Early Decision agreement.

 How to Apply to Champlain College as an Early Decision Applicant

-Please follow the directions on your application to submit required documentation (listed below).
-If you prefer you may fax or mail documents directly: Fax to (802) 860-2767, Attn: Admissions Operations, 163 South Willard Street, Burlington, VT 05402
+• Please follow the directions on your application to submit required documentation.
+If you prefer, you may fax or mail documents directly.

 High School Transcripts